 Khan Academy is looking for talented software developers for our Summer 2019 internship program to create a free virtual classroom for the world.
 Join us on our mission to provide a free world-class education for anyone, anywhere.

 We’re fun, quirky people at heart who believe that shipping beats perfection.
 We have built a talented development team with engineers from a variety of backgrounds.
 Our team includes industry leaders from Google, Apple, Facebook, Microsoft, Pixar, Fog Creek, and tiny startups, as well as people with non-traditional backgrounds who didn’t graduate from college.
-Together, we’re a small but elite team, deeply invested in your future.
+Together, we’re a small, talented team that is deeply invested in your future.
 We believe that no organization will be as invested in developing you as a professional.

 Our developers tackle world-changing challenges that have never been solved before.
 Recent examples include: